Xero vs QuickBooks 2026: Which Accounting Software is Best for Accountants?

 Is Xero or QuickBooks better for sole traders?

-For UK sole traders, Xero Starter is often the better value with cleaner interface.
+For sole traders, Xero Starter is often the better value with cleaner interface.
 QuickBooks Simple Start works well for very basic needs at a lower price point.

 Related Articles